 See Do I have to have a bank account? for more information.

 - Do you have regular access to the internet?

 - Whether you’ll manage budgeting your money monthly.

-- If you work then consider how UC work for you, especially if you need help with your childcare cost – as you will need to pay for these upfront.
+- If you work then consider how Universal Credit will work for you, especially if you need help with your childcare costs – as you will need to pay for these upfront.

 Frequently Asked Questions